-Your newborn might wake up a few times crying, which in turn will wake your older child as well.
-While you can use a white noise machine to cancel out the baby’s screaming, you don’t need to soundproof your toddler’s room.
+Your newborn might wake up a few times crying, which will also wake your older child.
+While using a white noise machine to cancel out the baby’s screaming, you don’t need to soundproof your toddler’s room.
 Let them get used to it.

 If they ask why the baby’s crying, reassure them that everything is okay and the baby’s just hungry.
 Soon they’ll grow up and sleep through the night just like their big sibling.

 7. Make Your Older Child Feel Important

 Sleep regression can happen when your older child feels like their new sibling has displaced them.
 Let them know that that didn’t happen, and if anything, they’ve become even more special after becoming the big kid.

 Give them some jobs to do to help the baby.
 Tell them the baby loves their older sibling and will soon become their playmate.
 Thank them for being your little helper, and give them lots of positive attention and praise for a job well done.